Environmental Information Requests

 If you remain dissatisfied at the conclusion of any review you may complain to the Information Commissioner by writing to:

 The Information Commissioner’s Office

-All requests for Environmental Information relating to Environmental Health should be made to:
+All requests for Environmental Information relating to the Environmental Health Service Unit should be made to::

 Environmental Health Manager